talbot goes purplE

 Staff support for outreach and communications.

 Talbot Goes Purple is a substance abuse awareness program that engages our community and youth to stand against substance abuse.
+TGP is a prevention initiative, and focuses on evidence-based programs and activities with local youth.

 The project is based upon THP Project Purple, an initiative of The Herren Project, a 501(c)3 non-profit foundation established by former NBA basketball player, Chris Herren, that assists individuals and families struggling with addiction.
-THP Project Purple has since been , along with the color purple, and has rebranded.
+THP Project Purple has since been retired, along with the color purple, and has rebranded.

 Talbot Goes Purple is an initiative from Talbot County Sheriff’s Office and Tidewater Rotary, in partnership with Talbot County Public Schools, Saints Peter & Paul School and Mid-Shore Community Foundation.